walidboughdiri/mf-maestro/README.md

 ### Options and params sent [to start() function](https://github.com/calions-app/mf-maestro/blob/master/src/MicroAppTypes/NativeMicroApp.js) of your micro-frontend

-1. microAppId
+1. appNode

- This is the id of the html node where you can find the "app-wrapper" node of your app (the node where your app is injected).
-You should not need it most of the time.
-It is node the node where your app starts, but [its parent](https://github.com/calions-app/mf-maestro/blob/master/src/MicroAppTypes/NativeMicroApp.js)
+  the dom node where your app put its content.
+Use it like a normal dom node, nothing special.
+You can view how to use it [here](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/micro-app-1/app.js#L13)

 2. params